Gallery of OUR GUILD’S ACIVITIES, MEETINGS AND EVENTS

 (5) Ian O’s texturing tool and (6) the texturing detail on end grain (7) Quentin’s dodecahedron for making a 12-sided porthole

-(Above) Ian O’s segmented bowl process for our August meeting (3 photos).
+(Above) Ian O’s segmented bowl process.

 (Above and below) The display at the Kapiti Art Society showing pieces by Phil, Tim, and Clive.